hyperledger/aries-rfcs/concepts/0020-message-types/README.md

 Use a full DID reference that contains a service name and path.

 ##### Example DID Reference
-This DID reference contains a service name (`;spec`) followed by a path that expresses the semantics of an example message type family.
+This DID reference contains a service name (`;spec`) followed by a path that expresses the semantics of an example protocol.

 ```
-did:sov:123456789abcdefghi1234;spec/examplefamily/1.0/exampletype
+did:sov:123456789abcdefghi1234;spec/exampleprotocol/1.0/exampletype
 ```

 #### Example DID Document